benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 **Template selection image here**

-1. Scroll down to find the **Top Pages** section on the **Content Consumption** screen.
+4. Scroll down to find the **Top Pages** section on the **Content Consumption** screen.
 Your template includes visualization starting points, including this one for page content.
 The information in the visualizations is for demonstration purposes only and does not reflect any real data.
 Although many **Content** screens [often show dashboards] (https://marketing.adobe.com/resources/help/en_US/analytics/analysis-workspace/) at the top that summarize numerous metrics, this template first shows a flow visualization at the top.
 This screen can be customized to present visualizations in any order.

 **Top Pages Visualization Image Here**

-### About Report Suites
+***About Report Suites***

-Note that your current screen is based on the report suite showing in the **Report Suite Selector**.
-Click on the selector to choose a different report suite or continue with the "Cross-Industry Matisoft Data" report suite that appears with the template.
+For this template, the fictitious data is based on the report suite showing in the **Report Suite Selector**.
+Click on the selector to choose a different report suite or continue with the `Cross-Industry Matisoft Data` report suite that appears with the template.
 None of the report suites associated with the templates have real data.

 **Report Suite Selector image here**